transmission/transmission/libtransmission/README.md

 - Prefer `std::` tools over bespoke ones.
 For example, use `std::vector` instead of tr_ptrArray.
 Redundant bespoke code should be removed.

 - Consider ripple effects before adding C++ into public headers.
 Will it break C code that #includes that header?
+If you think it might, [consult with downstream projects](https://github.com/transmission/transmission/issues/1826) to see if this is a problem for them.

 ## Checklist for modernization of a module